 The curiosity of this discovery is that its skeleton is preserved at the site, located some 270 metres east of the Viminacium Imperial Mausoleum.

 A paleontological park opened there in June 2014.
-Known as “Mamut Park”, it covers an area of 1,500 square metres and includes an underground cave which houses the skeleton of Vika, found in 2009, and the remains of four other mammoths excavated two years later that are 180,000 years old and have been named Socks, Trbuško, Đomla and Lenka.
+Known as “Mamut Park”, it covers an area of 1,500 square metres and includes an underground cave which houses the skeleton of Vika, found in 2009, and the remains of four other mammoths excavated two years later that is 180,000 years old and have been named Socks, Trbuško, Đomla and Lenka.

 “VIMINACIUM FEST – MYTHS OLD AND NEW”

-The new theatre festival “Viminacium Fest – myths old and new”, (3rd to 9th September, Kostolac) will take place on the area of the Viminacium Archaeological Park as a competitive event between professional theatres from Serbia and the region.
+The new theatre festival “Viminacium Fest – myths old and new”, (3rd to 9th September, Kostolac) will take place in the area of the Viminacium Archaeological Park as a competitive event between professional theatres from Serbia and the region.

-The festival includes the participation of theatres from Zagreb, Sarajevo, Banja Luka, Belgrade and Novi Sad, which will perform the plays Richard III, The Phoenician, The Odyssey – dream of return, Electra and Hasanaginica.
+The festival includes the participation of theatres from Zagreb, Sarajevo, Banja Luka, Belgrade and Novi Sad, which will perform the plays Richard III, The Phoenician, The Odyssey – the dream of return, Electra and Hasanaginica.

 The finale of the festival, on 9th September, will feature a concert in honour of the winners performed by the Novi Sad Big Band.
 This theatre festival will take place in the Viminacium amphitheatre.
 The co-organisers of the event are the Viminacium Archaeological Park, the Požarevac Culture Centre and the local government.